Manikumar1998/botengine-python-client/README.md

 Overview
 --------

-The botengine.ai Python SDK makes it easy to communicate withe the bot
+The botengine.ai Python SDK makes it easy to communicate with the botengine agent

 Prerequsites
 --------